TechniqueSoftware/Code-challenge/README.md

 3. What is the most common agreement type for members that checkin on Tuesdays?
 4. What is the most common agreement used for each location on Fridays?

+### Notes
+The code for the server is provided but no questions about the code itself will be answered.
+This is because all the information you need to answer the coding challenge's questions should be documented in the api docs or in this README.

 ### What is a good submission?

 1. Self contained code.